alleyinteractive/irving/README.md

 ## API Caching
 Requests to the API host from the app running in Node can be cached with Redis.
-If the `REDIS_URL` is set caching will be enabled.
+If the `REDIS_URL` is set, and the `ioredis` package is installed, caching will be enabled.

 ## Basic Authentication
 When both fields are set the express app will automatically apply the Authorization header for requests to the app.
 This will prompt the user to enter the valid credentials to access the site.

+## Application Monitoring
+Transactions and errors can be logged to a monitoring service.
+Currently only newrelic is supported.
+To enabled newrelic the `newrelic` package must be installed, and the `NEW_RELIC_APP_NAME` and `NEW_RELIC_LICENSE_KEY` environment variable must be set.
+See [here](https://github.com/newrelic/node-newrelic#configuring-the-module) for additional newrelic configuration options.